New York Statutory Rape Laws

 In New York, it is illegal for a person to have sex with a minor younger than 17, even if the sex is consensual.
 Those who break the law have committed statutory rape.

-By , Attorney · University of Houston Law Center
+By , Attorney University of Houston Law Center

 New York law makes it illegal for someone to have consensual sex with a minor younger than 17.
 Violators of this law commit statutory rape.
 Statutory rape laws are premised on the assumption that minors are incapable of giving informed consent to sexual activities.
 Their incapacity is written into the statute—hence the term, "statutory" rape.

 Like many other states, there's no "statutory rape" law in New York.
-Rather, these offenses are charged as sex offenses—including rape—depending on the sexual act and age of the parties.
+Rather, these offenses are charged as sex offenses, including rape, depending on the sexual act and age of the parties.

 New York's Crimes and Penalties for Statutory Rape

-Rape Crimes
+Rape Crimes and Penalties

 First-degree rape.
 First-degree rape charges apply when the (1) victim is younger than 11 or (2) the victim is younger than 13 and the offender is 18 or older.
 Such an offense constitutes a Class B felony, which carries a penalty of up to 25 years in prison.
+Because rape in the first degree is considered a violent felony offense, a guilty defendant faces a minimum of five years in prison.

-Sexual Abuse
+Sexual Abuse Crimes and Penalties

 Sexual abuse crimes include sexual contact or touching, even over clothing, in an arousing or sexually gratifying way.
 For sexual abuse based on age, the offense levels are as follows.

 First-degree sexual abuse.
 A person commits first-degree sexual abuse when the (1) victim is younger than 11 or (2) the victim is 11 or 12 years old and the offender is 21 or older.
 Such an offense is a Class D felony, which is punishable by up to seven years in prison.
+Because sexual abuse in the first degree is considered a violent felony offense, a guilty defendant faces a minimum of two years' incarceration.

 Third-degree sexual abuse.
 Third-degree sexual abuse includes sexual contact between a minor who is 15 or 16 years old and a defendant who is less than five years older than the victim (for instance, a 16-year-old and 19-year-old).
 This offense is a Class B misdemeanor, which can result in up to three months in jail.

-Sexual Misconduct
+Sexual Misconduct Crimes and Penalties

 • a victim is 15, 16, or 17 years old and the defendant is younger than 21 (for example, a 16- and 18-year old), or